 Getting back to Second Street Shoppers, my original intention was to highlight its delicious chicken tenders in a "Side Note" of my review of City Market.
 But as I was writing it, the mini-review led to mentioning things like the store's small dining area.
 Before I knew it, I had written a complete review.
 It was surprising to me that a smoothie run for a friend would lead to two reviews.

 While Second Street Shoppers doesn't make smoothies (it sells them in bottles), it offers decent food for a convenience store.
 The one item that stands out is the chicken tenders, which are some of the best that I've found outside of a restaurant.
 They can be ordered either as a three-piece or six-piece, depending on your appetite.
 Given the size of the huge pieces, the three-piece is good enough for me.
-Although not quite as good as its neighbor Kooky Canuck (but better than the Flying Saucer) Second Street Shoppers' tenders consist of chicken breast strips that are lightly breaded and seasoned with spices akin to fried chicken served at places like The Four Way.
+Although not quite as good as its neighbor Kooky Canuck (but better than the Flying Saucer and next door neighbor Flying Fish that charges seven dollars more), Second Street Shoppers' tenders consist of chicken breast strips that are lightly breaded and seasoned with spices akin to fried chicken served at places like KFC.
 Most importantly, the chicken tenders are, well, tender.
 The tenderness is perfect, for the chewy meat seemingly melts in my mouth.
 Compared to other nearby places, the chicken tenders at Second Street Shoppers can hold its own.

 Labels: Breakfast, Cheap Eats, Commentary, Downtown, Fried Chicken, Gas Station/Convenience Store, Pizza, Sandwiches